Audism: Audism in the educational system

-Audiological ideologies have shaped curriculum within Deaf Education.
-Because Deaf people make up 1% of the American population, teachers are less equipped to work with the needs of Deaf or hard of hearing students.
+Audiological ideologies have shaped curriculum within deaf Education.
+Because deaf people make up 1% of the American population, teachers are less equipped to work with the needs of deaf or hard of hearing students.
 In the US, the Individuals with Disabilities Education Act (IDEA) and the Education for all Handicapped Children Act (EAHCA) allow deaf children to more easily participate in mainstream public education if their families so choose.
 These acts provide education policies that reinforced integration of deaf individuals into hearing society.
-Signed languages were generally replaced with Manually Coded English as a method of communication and Deaf/Hard of Hearing students were placed with hearing students in hopes that this would further speech development.
-Within these mainstream public schools Deaf students face challenges such as needing to focus on a computer or a board while keeping up with the class conversation.
-Additionally, due to the design of some of these schools curriculums, Deaf students are more likely to fall behind in reading levels compared to their hearing classmates.
-This gap in reading level between Deaf students and their hearing peers is also likely to grow as they progress through school.
+Signed languages were generally replaced with Manually Coded English as a method of communication, and deaf and hard of hearing students were placed with hearing students in hopes that this would further speech development.
+Within these mainstream public schools deaf students face challenges such as needing to focus on a computer or a board while keeping up with the class conversation.
+Additionally, due to the design of some of these schools curriculums, deaf students are more likely to fall behind in reading levels compared to their hearing classmates.
+This gap in reading level between deaf students and their hearing peers is also likely to grow as they progress through school.

 Institutions such as the National Association of the Deaf (NAD) continue to work with U.S. Officials to improve these policies, claiming these educational practices were audist and create precedence of one language over another by implementing English as the primary language for instruction.